arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/recursion/intro/README.md

 typealias IntFixList = Fix<ForIntListPattern>
 ```

-We do this so we can define a `Functor` instance for `IntListPattern`, allowing us to traverse into
+So why do this?
+We can now define a `Functor` instance for `IntListPattern`, allowing us to traverse into
 the structure.

 ```kotlin